29 Nov Diploma Programs In Nursing

 Back in the 1870s, diploma programs would take as little as a few weeks to finish.
-Over the years there have been some drastic changes to the structure of the training.
+Over the years, there have been some drastic changes to the structure of the training.
 Nowadays, it takes between 2 to 3 years to carry out a diploma program in nursing.
 You will study over the course of this period on a full-time basis.
 Generally speaking, a degree and a diploma program take about the same amount of time to complete.
-Depending on the type of degree, you might receive accreditation quicker by joining a conventional ADN or BSN program.
+Depending on the type of degree, you might receive accreditation more quickly by joining a conventional ADN or BSN program.
 However, you would be missing out on valuable clinical practice, as well as immediate job placement and the opportunity to work while studying.

 Are clinical hours needed for this program?

-Yes, you will require extensive clinical work within the host hospital or healthcare setting in order to earn all the credits and complete the program.
+Yes, you will require extensive clinical work within the host hospital or healthcare setting to earn all the credits and complete the program.
 In fact, this type of training is centered on firsthand experience and direct patient care.
-The exact number of clinical hours depends on the school and hospital you will choose, but you can expect to have over 1000 hours in total.
+The exact number of clinical hours depends on the school and hospital you choose, but you can expect to have complete 1000 hours in total.
 You should be prepared for 6-hour sessions of clinical practice, but bear in mind that you will also have to work alongside your instructor or other healthcare staff within your assigned hospital.

 What is the difference between a Diploma and a Degree Program?

 The main difference between a degree and a diploma program lies in the credits.
-You earn more credits for a degree program and, depending on the type, you have a more exhaustive curriculum, as well as more theoretical classes.
-Another difference exists in terms of prerequisites – the requirements are much higher for a degree program (even if it is just for an Associate’s Degree).
+You earn more credits for a degree program and depending on the type, you have a more exhaustive curriculum, as well as more theoretical classes.
+Another difference exists in terms of prerequisites – the requirements are much higher for a degree program (even if it is just for an Associate’s degree).
 However, both programs typically take about 3 years to carry out.
 In addition, diploma students have to participate in firsthand training within a hospital or healthcare setting where you will practice hands-on patient care.
 The host hospital often works in conjunction with a community college or a local nursing school.
-As a full-time pupil you would attend 5 days every week.
-Conversely, if you enroll in a traditional degree program, most of your clinical work will not take place in a medical facility, but rather in the college or university.
+As a full-time student, you would attend 5 days every week.
+Conversely, if you enroll in a traditional degree program, most of your clinical work will not take place in a medical facility, but rather at the college or university.

-Although the curriculum of a degree program is almost identical to that of a diploma program, you will not receive a degree at the end of your studies for the latter.
-You will most likely land a well-paying job within the hospital you trained at, as well as receive a certification and heaps of experience, but you will not obtain an accredited university degree like an ASN, a BSN or an MSN.
+Although the curriculum of a degree program is almost identical to that of a diploma, you will not receive a degree at the end of your studies for the latter.
+You will most likely land a well-paying job within the hospital you trained at, as well as receive a certification and heaps of experience, but you will not obtain an accredited university degree like an ASN, BSN or MSN.
 Still, you can easily find a position in long-term care, community health care or acute care facilities with a nursing diploma.

 Is a nursing diploma worth it anymore?

 So what can you even do with a diploma in nursing anymore?
-Well, despite their rapid decrease in both popularity and resources, these programs are nonetheless very much sought-after by fellow nurses.
+Well, despite their rapid decrease in both popularity and resources, these programs are nonetheless very sought-after by fellow nurses.
 In schools and hospitals where diploma programs are still up and running, all of the spots are booked with students.
-Moreover, when it comes to newly qualified RNs, there is no difference in your starting salary whether you own a degree or a diploma in nursing.
+Moreover, when it comes to newly-qualified RNs, there is no difference in your starting salary whether you have a degree or a diploma in nursing.
 In fact, if you’re interested in working as soon as possible or landing a secure job, this option might work out best for you in the long run.

 Are there any online options?